an1ket-s1ngh/Stega-Tool/README.md

-# Multi-Format Data Concealment Tool using Steganography
+# Multi-Format Data Concealment Tool
 This tool provides a multi-format steganography solution, allowing you to conceal text data within text, audio, and video files.
 It leverages various techniques like LSB encoding, Zero-Width Characters (ZWC), and RC4 stream cipher for encryption.

 ## Features